Halpaca/ZuulTextBased/README.md

 Diagrams are on the wiki page: https://github.com/Halpaca/ZuulTextBased/wiki

-Currently only movement and Quit commands are supported
+Currently only Movement and Quit commands are supported:
+- Move {up, down, left right} or {north, south, east, west}
+- Quit